ff36/jnoc/README.md

 ### Permissions
 Permissions are granted to user accounts to allow them to access and perform restricted services.
 Permissions work by granting access to a restricted services, this means that by default an account has the minimum 'public' permissions and additional permissions need to be granted in order to allow that user to access and manipulate the desired services.

-Permissions are granted in the following format:
+Permissions are granted in the following format;
 _SERVICES:FUNCTIONS_
+Where the specified functions are granted for the specified services.

 Both services and functions can be specified as comma separate lists with no spaces;
 _SERVICE,SERVICE,SERVICE:FUNCTION,FUNCTION_